mongodb-university/Bluehawk/docs/docs/guides/code-snippets.md

 similar to:

 ```
-// :code-block-start: person-model
+// :snippet-start: person-model
 ```

 When you generate Bluehawk output, the output file name concatenates:

 - The name of your unit test file
 - The word `codeblock`
-- The descriptive name that you put in the `code-block-start` tag
+- The descriptive name that you put in the `snippet-start` tag
 - The file type of your unit test file

 For this example, the code block is in a file called Models.swift, so